mitchtabian/Poker-Stats/README.md

 # TODO
 This is a notes section for me personally.
-1. Need some kind of a backup or archived tournament process.
-	1. It would be really bad if someone accidentally "undo-completion" and lost their data.
-	1. The tournament should be archived instead of totally deleted.
-	1. Maybe add an `achived` field to tournament?
-I don't think any other changes are necessary since all the other models have a reference to the tournament (elims, rebuys, playerresults, etc...)
-1. Send an email when invited to tournament
-1. Add timestamp input for backfilling tournaments (this can override the started_at and completed_at dates?)
 1. Analytics for user
 	1. Accessible from profile
 	1. Shows summary across games